smyler3/inventory-manager/README.md

 TODO:

-- Add validator for not-unique titles
+- Use 0 placeholder not 0 value for product price/stock fields or clear field on click or remove default

 - Make back buttons return with last sort alg still applied in url